 Repeat the previous step.
-The side window is closed without the automatic reversing function.
+The side window will be closed without the automatic reversing function.

-The side windows cannot be opened or closed using the convenience opening feature.
-The SmartKey battery is weak or discharged.
+The side windows cannot be opened or closed using the convenience opening feature

-Check the battery with the battery check lamp and replace if necessary (→ page 47).
+- The SmartKey battery is weak or discharged. - Check the battery using the indicator lamp and replace it if necessary (→ page 47).